Adolph Dattan

-Adolph Traugott Arthur Dattan (Russian name: Адольф Васильевич Даттан: Adolph Vassilevich Dattan), born 22 October 1854 in Rudersdorf (Thuringia), Germany, died 14 August 1924 in Naumburg (Saale), Germany.
-A German-Russian merchant and part-owner of Kunst and Albers, a large trading company in Vladivostok, Russia, he made a name for himself as a philanthropist and supporter of the sciences.
+Adolph Traugott Arthur Dattan (Адольф Васильевич Даттан; 22 October 1854 – 14 August 1924) was a German-Russian merchant and part-owner of Kunst and Albers, a large trading company in Vladivostok, Russia.
+He made a name for himself as a philanthropist and supporter of the sciences.
 During World War I, he was exiled under suspicion of espionage to a remote area of Siberia.

 Life

 Adolph Dattan was born in Rudersdorf, near Buttstädt, Germany, the youngest of ten children.
 His father was a Lutheran village pastor and the family was of modest means.
 He completed all ten years of his schooling at home, as was not unusual for pastors' children at that time.
 His father, as a young man, had been a private tutor in the home of a Prussian baron in Southern France.

 Training and early work

 Dattan completed a four-year merchant's apprenticeship in the business of his brother-in-law in Naumburg, where he continued to make do with limited means.
 At the age of 18 he moved to Hamburg, a first step toward his goal of emigrating to South America.
 For the next two years, he worked in various positions, mostly as a bookkeeper, while at the same time furthering his schooling.
 He earned additional income by keeping the books for a Hamburg jeweller by the name of Fritz Albers, the brother of Gustav Ludewig Albers, who in 1864 together with Gustav Kunst had founded the trading company Kunst & Albers in Vladivostok.